How to Start a Food Truck in West Virginia (2026)

 How to Start a Food Truck in West Virginia (Step by Step)

-• Business Registration Certificate: $30 one-time fee from the WV State Tax Department (handled through the same portal)
+• Business Registration Certificate: $30 one-time from the WV State Tax Department (handled through the same portal)

 Step 2: Build Out and Equip Your Food Truck

-• Commercial-grade food preparation and cooking equipment
+• Commercial-grade food preparation and cooking equipment (NSF-certified food contact surfaces)

-• Adequate refrigeration for cold storage (maintaining 41°F or below)
+• Adequate refrigeration maintaining 41°F or below for cold storage

-• Three-compartment sink for washing, rinsing, and sanitizing
+• Three-compartment sink for washing, rinsing, and sanitizing utensils and equipment

-Step 3: Obtain the Statewide Mobile Food Establishment Permit
+Step 3: Obtain the Statewide Mobile Food Establishment Permit Under HB 5017

 Application process: